Summary: A publicly accessible (but not signposted) Aboriginal rock art site in Carnarvon Gorge, the Clematis Ridge site has over 100 stencils.

-Near the Baloon Cave (which was badly damaged by fire in 2018 and subsequently closed) is the Clematis Ridge Aboriginal rock at (not its official name – it doesn’t have one).
+Near the Baloon Cave (which was badly damaged by fire in 2018 and subsequently closed) is the Clematis Ridge Aboriginal rock art site (not its official name – it doesn’t have one).
 The Aboriginal rock art is located at ground level along multiple shelters in the base of an immense rock uplift near the eastern boundary of Carnarvon National Park.
 While the art is not as spectacular as the signposted Carnarvon Gorge sites (Art Gallery and Cathedral Cave), the hand stencils are in a more natural setting, without the boardwalks and crowds!

 A detailed recording of the shelter in 1976 by Michael Clifford Quinnell found a total of 171 stencils, as well as 18 engraved figures (predominantly grooves).